Skip to main content

 Catheter Features Ideal for Those in Wheelchairs or With Limited Hand Dexterity

 When I think about a catheter I want to use, it should be comfortable, easy to open and hold, and ideal for limited hand dexterity.
-A discreet, travel-size catheter is also a bonus since I frequently travel as a 180 Medical Patient Advocate.
+A discreet, travel-size catheter is a bonus since I frequently travel as a 180 Medical Patient Advocate.
 Here are a few other features you might want to look for in a catheter.

 Easy to Open and Grip